mertall/bluequbit_hackathon/README.md

 ### Final Value Extraction (60 Qubit Circuit)

 For the 60-qubit circuit, after sampling and analyzing many results, the dominant bitstring is extracted via the bitwise majority vote.
 This final bitstring is our best estimate of the hidden bitstring.
 In our experiments, we observed that while the samples may differ from run to run due to noise or contraction approximations, the majority vote consolidates the signal to reveal the hidden solution.

-## Bonus analysis `tensor_networks/tensor_networks_60q_timed.py`

-Started thinking about how we can analyze how many samples it takes to find the right string.
-For my analysis it took 35 samples in 56 minutes 52.10 seconds.
-I challenge you to beat this!!
-(I used a M3 Macbook Air with 16 GB RAM)

 ## Hueristic analysis